ranga4all1/de-retail-sales/README.md

 ## Dev Setup

-This project is entirely developed in cloud using GitHub Codespaces.
+This project is entirely developed in cloud using GitHub Codespaces that mimics local system.
 A free version of GitHub Codespaces should suffice for this project.

 ## Deployment setup